The asymmetry of life, it finds us everywhere doesn’t it?

 Which led me down the long and winding road of exclusively pumping.

-If you are looking for more guidance, support and confidence with your breast pumping and milk supply – follow me down this path!
+If you are looking for more guidance, support and confidence with your breast pumping and milk supply, I would recommend this inexpensive and wonderful online course for breastfeeding and pumping mamas.

 Rectifying this cause may be as simple as switching up your breastfeeding position.
 Such as, laying down on your side to nurse (my personal favorite).